 Animals that pass the mirror test will typically adjust their positions so that they can get a better look at the new mark on their body, and may even touch it or try to remove it.
 They usually pay much more attention to the part of their body that bears a new marking.

-Even if an animal doesn’t pass the test, they may still have interesting reactions to their reflections.
-Many species have been observed putting on aggressive displays, or even showing affectionate behavior.
-In such cases, it might be that the animal mistakes its reflection for another animal.
+Many species respond aggressively, or even show affectionate behavior.
+In such cases, it might be that the animal mistakes its reflection for another of its kind.
 This can lead to some amusing sights for human observers.